devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### dockerCompose <a name="dockerCompose"></a>
 This function is used for running Docker Compose.
 For more information on Docker Compose click [here](https://docs.docker.com/compose/)

-#### parameter
+#### Parameter:
 This function has consist of two parameters.

 1. First parameter:
     - **Required**
     - **Type**- String
     - **Description**- This is the path to the directory where the docker-compose.yml file is located, relative to workspace.
 2. Second parameter:
     - **Required**
     - **Type**- JSON Object
-    - **Description**- In this parameter you need to give assertion information.
+    - **Description**- This parameter consists of three attributes.
+In this parameter you need to give assertion information.
 This parameter is only needed for the console                            runner to check if the server started properly.

-## Assertion Information
-You need three attributes in second parameter for assertion information.

-1. startupTime = Time in seconds to wait before checking if the server is running
+        * First attribute: startupTime which is time in seconds to wait before checking if the server is running.
-2. port: Port on which the server is running
+        * Second attribute: Port on which the server is running.
-3. path: The URL path on which is checked if the server is running
+        * Third attribute: The URL path on which is checked if the server is running.

-#### example
+#### Example:
-dockerCompose("my-thai-star", { "startupTime": 600, "port": 8081, "path": "" })
+* dockerCompose("my-thai-star", { "startupTime": 600, "port": 8081, "path": "" })

-Note:
+##### Note:
 1. If the tutorial needs to be tested on the console environment, you have to specify a port.
 2. No background script will run.
 3. The command for execution will be generated by Katacoda runner, so user will have to execute this command manually.
 4. Docker must be installed.
 In the Katacoda environment, Docker is already preinstalled.

 ***

 ### downloadFile <a name="downloadFile"></a>
 This function is used to download a file from an external URL.
-#### parameter
+#### Parameter:
 This function consist of 3 parameters.
 1. First parameter:
     - **Required**